nrking0/GraphAlgorithms/Documents/Development.md

 # Week 2
 During week two, we recieved feedback on our proposal and realized that our dataset being unweighted made Dijkstra's Algorithm not sensible as a choice for one of our algorithms.
 We spent time discussing how we would want to move forward.
 We ended up deciding to stick with the current data set and picking a new algorithm that could work with an unweighted dataset.
 We discussed did research into the other listed algorithms that were suggested so we could plan out a new propsal to work on.

+# Week 3
+For week 3 we finalized our new ideas for the adapted project proposal.
+We decided the an algorithm that identifies strongly connected components in a graph would be a great replacement for Dijkstra's Algorithm.
+We started research on this new algorithm and how it could be implemented for our projects.
+Additionally, we began implementing the graph class in the project.
+The graph was represented with an adjacency list.
+Additionally, we overloaded the insertion operator so that a graph could easily be converted from a text file into the graph class.